dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ```

 #### Coding in a world where #include <string.h> doesn't exist
 Let's pretend the `#include string.h` library does not exist.
-I bet we can use pointers to recreate string operations.
+I bet we can use pointers to recreate string operations!

 In this section, don't be doing this lol:
 ```c